 Number of Frets: 20

-Bridge: Rosewood on rosewood base with chrome Guild harp tailpiece
+Bridge: Rosewood on rosewood base with Guild harp tailpiece (chrome)

 Nut: Plastic

-Tuners: Grover Sta-Tite, open, nickel
+Tuners: Grover Sta-Tite, nickel

 Controls: Master tone, master volume